Document

 5.18 Applications outside the Policy

-5.18.1 Where an application is received by the Council for financial assistance for private sector housing renewal but which falls outside this policy, the application will be considered on its merits by the Environmental Health and Licensing Manager.
-The Environmental Health and Licensing Manager has the discretion to approve any assistance where there is only a minor deviation from the policy having regard to the particular circumstances of the applicant.
-All other applications outside of the policy will be referred to the Cabinet Member for Housing and Public Protection.
+5.18.1 Where an application is received by the Council for financial assistance for private sector housing renewal but which falls outside this policy, the application will be considered on its merits by the Head of Environmental Health and Licensing .
+The Head of Environmental Health and Licensing has the discretion to approve any assistance where there is only a minor deviation from the policy having regard to the particular circumstances of the applicant.
+All other applications outside of the policy will be referred to the Cabinet Member for Environmental Health, Recycling and Waste.

 5.18.2 The Cabinet Member and local member(s) will provide the mechanism of appeal for considering applications that are refused.